fernandopalafox/fernandopalafox.github.io/content/index.md

 title: Fernando Palafox
 ---

 Hi, my name is Fernando.

-I like robots, running, and writing.
+I'm a robotics PhD student at UT Austin and I like robots, reading, and writing.

 [research](research.md)
 [writing](writing)